 Mission on the Moon

-Mission on the Moon is a collaborative project between InkSmith and the Faculty of Education at Wilfrid Laurier University.
-Funded in part by the Canadian Space Agency, the project aims to deliver lunar rover and space-themed STEM programming for Canadian youth in grades 6 to 9.
+Mission on the Moon is a collaborative project between InkSmith and Laurier's Faculty of Education.
+This program is undertaken with the financial support of the Canadian Space Agency, and aims to deliver lunar rover and space-themed STEM programming for Canadian youth in grades 6 to 9.

 In real life, k8 is InkSmith's educational micro:bit robot for introducing youth to coding.

 For Mission on the Moon, k8 will act as the lunar rover on the moon for all of the program's courses.